 Note.
 Pre-mood scores of 0 have less than 1:1 odds of a change, whereas pre-mood scores of 1 or 2 had greater than 1:1 odds of a change.
 All odds reported in the above table are significantly different from 1 (p ≤ .01) with one exception, TMS for EDU (p = .335).
-All intervals are based upon 95% confidence intervals, in which LL = Lower Limit and UL = Upper Limit.
+All intervals are based upon 95% confidence intervals, in which the parentheses show Lower Limit and Upper Limit.